mnot/I-D/httpbis-alt-svc/draft.md

 --- abstract

-This document proposes a number of changes to HTTP, centered around "alternate services", which allow an origin's resources to be available at a separate network location, possibly accessed with a different protocol configuration.
+This document specifies "alternate services" for HTTP, which allow an origin's resources to be available at a separate network location, possibly accessed with a different protocol configuration.

 --- middle